Approach to Impact Study

-It would be equally impossible to track each of our thousands of members since 2002 to learn how EWB-USA involvement has impacted their life.
-An extensive survey on member experiences was conducted on 672 volunteers in 2014.
-We continue to develop tools for compiling member feedback in a routine and consistent way, ensuring that the valuable experiences of the past shape the way we support our members in the future.
+It would be equally impossible to track each of our thousands of volunteers since 2002 to learn how EWB-USA involvement has impacted their life.
+An extensive survey on volunteer experiences was conducted on 672 volunteers in 2014.
+We continue to develop tools for compiling volunteer feedback in a routine and consistent way, ensuring that the valuable experiences of the past shape the way we support our volunteers in the future.

 We are encouraged by what we have learned so far and the power of these lessons to help our organization grow.
 We continue to strive for a comprehensive understanding of our work in the world to more effectively create lasting, positive change for our partners.

 Members share how being a part of EWB-USA enhanced their college experience and equipped them to thrive in the professional world.

 We've elevated our M&E efforts through the creation of dedicated impact review teams.
 Our first team put their evaluation skills to work on 14 projects in Nicaragua.